What is ArtNetGateshed?

 - A space to see differently, question assumptions and respond to life’s issues

-- A space to build relationships with other people
+- A space to build relationships

-- A space to explore and develop the imagination
+- A space to develop the imagination

 "I believe that art remains a powerful tool for communicating.
 It can stop you in your tracks, challenge perceptions, engage people emotionally, even break the rules of superficiality."

-Richard Dobson, Painter Tweet
+Richard Dobson, Painter

 Join us

-Next session
+Next sessions

-Link to March meeting – collage making
+Link to March 2024 meeting – collage making

 Leaders